 Why is IPAM important for businesses and networks?

 IPAM is crucial for ensuring reliable network performance, resource optimization, and scalability.
 It helps tackle potential issues like IP address conflicts, system misconfigurations, and inefficiencies in IP space utilization.
-Additionally, IPAM aids in compliance with data privacy and IT governance laws by tracking the allocation and usage of IP addresses.
+Additionally, IPAM helps in compliance with data privacy and IT governance laws by tracking the allocation and usage of IP addresses.

 How does IPAM assist in maintaining network health?